-OSPI provides equal access to all programs and services without discrimination based on sex, race, creed, religion, color, national origin, age, honorably discharged veteran or military status, sexual orientation, gender expression, gender identity, disability, or the use of a trained dog guide or service animal by a person with a disability.
-Questions and complaints of alleged discrimination should be directed to the Director of the Office of Equity and Civil Rights at 360-725-6162/TTY: 360-664-3631; or P.O.
-Box 47200, Olympia, WA 98504-7200; or equity@k12.wa.us.
+OSPI provides equal access to all programs and services without discrimination based on sex, race, creed, religion, color, national origin, age, honorably discharged veteran or military status, sexual orientation including gender expression or identity, the presence of any sensory, mental, or physical disability, or the use of a trained dog guide or service animal by a person with a disability.
+Questions and complaints of alleged discrimination should be directed to the Equity and Civil Rights Director at 360-725-6162 or P.O.
+Box 47200 Olympia, WA 98504-7200.

 Download this material in PDF at ESD Reports and Resources.
 This material is available in alternative format upon request.
 Contact the Resource Center at 888-595-3276, TTY 360-664-3631.
-Please refer to this document number for quicker service: 19-0035.
+Please refer to this document number for quicker service: 23-00XX.

-Chris Reykdal • State Superintendent

-Office of Superintendent of Public Instruction

-Old Capitol Building • P.O.
-Box 47200

-Olympia, WA 98504-7200
+Chris Reykdal • State Superintendent Office of Superintendent of Public Instruction Old Capitol Building • P.O.
+Box 47200 Olympia, WA 98504-7200